0xbadc0ffe/AutoProdigit/README.md

        sudo apt update
        sudo apt install python3

-After the installation, you can install also all the needed libraries.
-For this purpose, use the the following command on your bash/command prompt:
+After the installation, you can also install all the needed libraries.
+For this purpose, use the following command on your bash/command prompt:

       pip3 install -r requirements.txt